 Therefore, the highest legal act for it, as mentioned above, is an international treaty, which determines the special international legal personality of the city.

 West Berlin had a unique international legal status in accordance with the Quadripartite Agreement of the USSR, Great Britain, the USA and France of September 3, 1971.
-These states retained the special rights and responsibilities in relation to West Berlin, which maintained official relations with the GDR and the FRG.
-The GDR government concluded a number of agreements with the West Berlin Senate.
-The German government represented the interests of West Berlin in international organizations and conferences, provided consular services to its permanent residents.
+These states retained the special rights they assumed after the surrender of Nazi Germany, and then in the conditions of the existence of two German states rights and responsibilities in relation to West Berlin, which maintained official relations with the GDR and the Federal Republic of Germany.
+The GDR government entered into a number of agreements with the West Berlin Senate.
+The German government represented the interests of West Berlin in international organizations and at conferences, and provided consular services to its permanent residents.
 The USSR established a consulate general in West Berlin.
-Due to the unification of Germany, formalized by the Treaty of the Final Settlement concerning Germany of 12 September 1990, the rights and responsibilities of the four powers with respect to West Berlin were terminated as it became part of the united Federal Republic of Germany.
+Due to the reunification of Germany, formalized by the Treaty of the Final Settlement concerning Germany of 12 September 1990, the rights and responsibilities of the Four Powers regarding West Berlin ceased as it became part of the unified Federal Republic of Germany.

 The question of the international legal personality of the Vatican and the Order of Malta has a certain specificity.
-They will be discussed in more detail in the following sections of this chapter.
+We will consider them in more detail in the following paragraphs of this chapter.

 What else to read